 I’m I making enough breastmilk for my baby?
-Is my baby well fed?
+Is my baby well-fed?
 How can I increase my milk supply?

 If you keep asking yourself these questions, worry not, you are not alone.
-Many breastfeeding mothers often deal with self doubt.
+Many breastfeeding mothers often deal with self-doubt.

-Breastfeeding, as satisfying and rewarding as it is, can be very frustrating, especially if you have low milk supply.
+Breastfeeding, as satisfying and rewarding as it is, can be very frustrating, especially if you have a low milk supply.

 The good news is that there are different ways you, as a new mommy, can use to produce more milk.